Quansight/Quansight-website/apps/consulting/posts/improvements-to-bsr-matrix-multiplication-in-pytorch.md

 are stored).
 Second, many of the operations are missing support for half precision data types, which is a feature used frequently in learning applications.

-In order to overcome the limitations, we have explored other options, specifically using the [Triton][triton] compiler to author kernels.
+In order to overcome the limitations, we have explored using the [Triton][triton] compiler to author kernels.
 The `torch.compile` system introduced in PyTorch 2.0 uses Triton to generate GPU kernels.
 We now have prototype implementations for `DSD` and `SDD` matrix multiplication using BSR layout available in PyTorch 2.1.